Dawn Of The Brougham Epoch: 1965 – 1966 Ford LTD, Chevrolet Caprice, Plymouth VIP, Ambassador DPL – The New Low-Cost Luxury Options Of The Mid Sixties

 1965 Chevrolet Caprice

-The Caprice added some sizzle to the ’65s revamped lines and combined elements of the division’s Z-18 and SS packages, plus the expected Brougham goods.
+The Caprice added some sizzle to the ’65s revamped lines and combined elements of the division’s Z-18 and SS packages, plus provided the expected Brougham goods.
 As such, the Caprice arrived with a plusher interior, wood veneer trim, richly patterned fabrics, and padded seats.
 Exterior touches included Super Sport wheel covers and a standard 283CID V8.
-Other updates in the model included a heavy-duty frame to improve chassis integrity and revised suspension settings for better handling.
+Other updates included a heavy-duty frame to improve chassis integrity and revised suspension settings for better handling.

 Just like the LTD, options were plenty; with “14 power teams” just in drivelines alone.
 Engine choices included the 327 and the new “big block” 396; coincidentally arriving at the same time as the Caprice.
 The 396 combined with the optional THM 400 automatic “…made for a terrific combination on this car, arguably the best drive train in that engine size on any of the popular-priced Big Three cars.”